 This was used in the 1986 movie Top Gun in a scene where Tom Cruise sings it to woo Kelly McGillis.
-Cruise is still occasionally asked to sing it by fans.
+When Cruise traveled to Asia, he was often asked to sing it by fans.

 When the song's writers Barry Mann and Cynthia Weil sang this for The Righteous Brothers, low-voiced Bill Medley loved it, but Bobby Hatfield was puzzled, as the duo typically shared lead vocals and he was relegated to a minor part in this song.
 Hatfield asked, "What do I do while he's singing the entire first verse?"
 Phil Spector replied, "You can go directly to the bank."

 This is the only song to enter the UK Top 10 Three different times.
 It did it in 1965, and again when it was re-released in 1969 and 1990.
 The 1990 re-release was prompted by the rekindled success of "Unchained Melody," which itself hit #1 after being used in the movie Ghost.
 The re-release of "You've Lost That Lovin' Feelin'" peaked at #3.